-Computer Science Glossary

-The following glossary includes definitions of terms used in the statements in the K-12 Computer Science Framework.
-These terms are intended to increase teacher understanding and decrease biased language.

-Abstraction (process): The process of reducing complexity by focusing on the main idea.
-By hiding details irrelevant to the question at hand and bringing together related and useful details, abstraction reduces complexity and allows one to focus on the problem.
-In elementary classrooms, abstraction is hiding unnecessary details to make it easier to think about a problem.

-(product): A new representation of a thing, a system, or a problem that helpfully reframes a problem by hiding details irrelevant to the question at hand.

-Pulling out specific difference to make one solution work for multiple problems.

-Algorithm: A step-by-step process to complete a task.
-A list of steps to finish a task.
-A set of instructions that can be performed with or without a computer.

-For example, the collection of steps to make a peanut butter and jelly sandwich is an algorithm.

-App: A type of application software designed to run on a mobile device, such as a smartphone or tablet computer (also known as a mobile application).

-Artifact: Anything created by a human.
-See "computational artifact" for the computer science-specific definition.

-ASCII: (American Standard Code for Information Interchange) is the most common format for text files in computers and on the Internet.
-In an ASCII file, each alphabetic, numeric, or special character is represented with a 7-bit binary number (a string of seven 0s or 1s).
-128 possible characters are defined.

-Automation: To link disparate systems and software in such a way that they become self-acting or self- regulating.
+Automation: To link The process of linking disparate systems and software in such a way that they become self-acting or self-Commented [171]: grammar regulating.
 Backup: The process of making copies of data or data files to use in the event the original data or data files are lost or destroyed.

-Binary: A method of encoding data using two symbols (usually 1 and 0).
-To illustrate binary encoding, we can use any two symbols.
+Binary: A system of notation representing method of encoding data using two symbols (usually 1 and 0).
+To illustrate binary coding, we can use any two symbols.

-Draft Arizona Computer Science Standards

 A way of representing information using only two options.

-Block-based programming language: Any programming language that lets users create programs by manipulating "blocks" or graphical programing elements, rather than writing code using text.
-Examples include Code Studio, Scratch, and Swift.
-(Sometimes called visual coding, drag and drop programming, or graphical programming blocks)

-Bug: An error in a software program.
+Commented [172]: content Block-based programming language: Any programming language that lets users create programs by manipulating "blocks" or graphical programing elements, rather than writing code using text.
+Exar Commented [173]: content called visual coding, drag and drop programming, or graphical programming blocks) Bug: An error in a software program.
 It may cause a program to unexpectedly quit or behave in an unintended manner.
 The process of removing errors (bugs) is called debugging.
 Cloud: Remote servers that store data and are accessed from the Internet.
 Code: Any set of instructions expressed in a programming language.
-One or more commands or algorithm(s) designed to be carried out by a computer.
-See also: program

-Command: An instruction for the computer.
+[MA-DLCS] One or more commands or algorithm(s) designed to be carried out by a computer.
+See also: program Command: An instruction for the computer.
 Many commands put together make up algorithms and computer programs.
 Computational artifact: Anything created by a human using a computational thinking process and a computing device.
 A computational artifact can be, but is not limited to, a program, image, audio, video, presentation, or web page file.

-Computational thinking: Mental processes and strategies that include: decomposition, pattern matching, abstraction, algorithms (decomposing problems into smaller, more manageable problems, finding repeating patterns, abstracting specific differences to make one solution work for multiple problems, and creating step-by-step algorithms).

-Computer science: Using the power of computers to solve problems.
+Computational thinking: Mental processes and strategies that include: decomposition (breaking larger problems into smaller, more manageable problems), pattern matching (finding repeating patterns), abstraction (identifying specific changes that would make one solution work for multiple problems), and algorithms (a step-by-step set of instructions that can be acted upon by a computer). decomposing problems into smaller, more manageable problems, finding repeating patterns, abstracting specific differences to make one solution work for multiple problems, and creating step-by-step algorithms).
+Commented [174]: grammar Draft Arizona Computer Science Standards Page 85 Computer science: Using the power of computers to solve problems.
+The study of computers and algorithmic processes including their principles, hardware and software design, their applications, and their impact on society.
 Conditionals: Statements that only run under certain conditions or situations.
 Data: Information.
 Often, quantities, characters, or symbols that are the inputs and outputs of computer programs.
 Debugging: Finding and fixing errors in programs.